Ange Foley: Adelaide (2017–2022)

 In 2021, Foley was named as the stand-in captain of Adelaide's 2021 AFL Women's Grand Final team, after long-time captain Chelsea Randall was ruled out from the game due to concussion.

 Port Adelaide (2022–present)

 In April 2022, Foley announced her intention to sign with 's inaugural AFLW team, officially signing with the club on the opening day of the expansion signing period in May.

+In 2024, Foley was named among Port Adelaide's best players in its loss to North Melbourne in week 4.

 Statistics

-Updated to the end of S7 (2022).
+Updated to the end of the 2024 season.